deepanshu1422/List-Of-Open-Source-Internships-Programs/README.md

-This repo is being continuously updated by me as a help to @tapeswinpatak as she is unable to merge more pull requests and has decided to take a break from https://github.com/tapaswenipathak/Open-Source-Programs
+This repo is being continuously updated by me to help @tapeswinpatak as she is unable to merge more pull requests and has decided to take a break from https://github.com/tapaswenipathak/Open-Source-Programs

-All PR's are now being entertained ,Please star this repo in order to get further updates
+All PR's are now being entertained ,Please Star this repo in order to get further updates.

 | Name                                    | Stipend | Timeline            |